 My current work is making Murini with a vitrigraph kiln which is a departure from the traditional hot glass method.
 After pulling canes of glass from a kiln suspended above me, I will nip the canes into about 3/8 inch sections and arrange to fire again flat.
 Some pieces become pendants and some go on to further firings and become vases or plates.

 Another avenue I am exploring is volume displacement.
 This can be seen currently with my ‘Coral’ bowls and vases

 Newest is my ‘Fern Fossils’ with real ferns from my yard I can coat them with glass powder and fire as elements in all sorts of applications.

 New series can be seen at the River District Artists gallery at Ginger Hill Antiques (Now Hazel River Arts and Antiques)

 Rappahannock County Artisan Trail, site # 109

-Thursday to Monday 10 am to 6 pm closed Tuesdays and Wednesdays Note: the building that was Ginger Hill Antiques, has new owner Annie Williams of Mountain Physical Therapy and will now be called HAZEL RIVER ARTS AND ANTIQUES
+10 am to 6 pm daily Note: the building that was Ginger Hill Antiques, has new owner Anne Williams of Mountain Physical Therapy and will now be called HAZEL RIVER ARTS AND ANTIQUES

 12625 Lee Hwy